evmcnb/quartz/content/Full/Hernias.md

 - Low BMI - [[Full/Obesity]] seems to be protective
 - **Superior and medial** to pubic tubercle (to differentiate from femoral)

 Can be managed via open or laparoscopic surgery with a mesh.

+In some children, the **_deep inguinal ring_** remains patent, and the **_processus vaginalis_** remains intact.
+This leaves a tract or tunnel from the abdominal contents through the inguinal canal and into the scrotum.
+The bowel can herniate along this tract, creating an **_indirect inguinal hernia_**.

 ### Hiatal hernias